-- A. The development shall incorporate a maintenance plan for the stormwater management measures incorporated into the design of a major development in accordance with Section 26-11. - B. Stormwater management measures shall avoid adverse impacts of concentrated flow on habitat for threatened and endangered species as documented in the Department's Landscape Project or Natural Heritage Database established under N.J.S.A.
-13:1B-15.147 through 15.150, particularly Helonias bullata (swamp pink) and/or Clemmys muhlnebergi (bog turtle). - C. The following linear development projects are exempt from the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity requirements of Section 26-4f and 26-4g: - 1.
+- A. The development shall incorporate a maintenance plan for the stormwater management measures incorporated into the design of a major development. - B. Stormwater management measures shall avoid adverse impacts of concentrated flow on habitat for threatened and endangered species as documented in the Department's Landscape Project or Natural Heritage Database established under N.J.S.A.
+13:1B-15.147 through 15.150, particularly Helonias bullata (swamp pink) and/or Clemmys muhlnebergi (bog turtle). - C. The following linear development projects are exempt from the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity requirements: - 1.
 The construction of an underground utility line provided that the disturbed areas are revegetated upon completion; - 2.
 The construction of an aboveground utility line provided that the existing conditions are maintained to the maximum extent practicable; and - 3.
-The construction of a public pedestrian access, such as a sidewalk or trail with a maximum width of 14 feet, provided that the access is made of permeable material. - D. A waiver from strict compliance from the green infrastructure, groundwater recharge, stormwater runoff quality, and stormwater runoff quantity requirements of Section 26-4f and 26-4g may be obtained for the enlargement of an existing public roadway or railroad; or the construction or enlargement of a public pedestrian access, provided that the following conditions are met: - 1.
+The construction of a public pedestrian access, such as a sidewalk or trail with a maximum width of 14 feet, provided that the access is made of permeable material. - D. A waiver from strict compliance from the green infrastructure, groundwater recharge, stormwater runoff quality, and stormwater runoff quantity requirements of may be obtained for the enlargement of an existing public roadway or railroad; or the construction or enlargement of a public pedestrian access, provided that the following conditions are met: - 1.
 The applicant demonstrates that there is a public need for the project that cannot be accomplished by any other means; - 2.
-The applicant demonstrates through an alternative's analysis, that through the use of stormwater management measures, the option selected complies with the requirements of Section 16-4f and 26-4g to the maximum extent practicable; - 3.
-The applicant demonstrates that, in order to meet the requirements of Section 26-4f and 26-4g, existing structures currently in use, such as homes and buildings, would need to be condemned; and

-- 4. The applicant demonstrates that it does not own or have other rights to areas, including the potential to obtain through condemnation lands not falling under 26-4-d3 above within the upstream drainage area of the receiving stream, that would provide additional opportunities to mitigate the requirements of Section 26-4f and 26-4g that were not achievable onsite. - E. Tables 1 through 3 below summarize the ability of stormwater best management practices identified and described in the New Jersey Stormwater Best Management
+The applicant demonstrates through an alternatives analysis, that through the use of stormwater management measures, the option selected complies with the requirements to the maximum extent practicable; - 3.
+The applicant demonstrates that, in order to meet the requirements, existing structures currently in use, such as homes and buildings, would need to be condemned; and - 4.
+The applicant demonstrates that it does not own or have other rights to areas, including the potential to obtain through condemnation lands not falling under D3 above within the upstream drainage area of the receiving stream, that would provide additional opportunities to mitigate the requirements that were not achievable onsite. - E. Tables 1 through 3 below summarize the ability of stormwater best management practices identified and described in the New Jersey Stormwater Best Management

-Practices Manual to satisfy the green infrastructure, groundwater recharge, stormwater runoff quality and stormwater runoff quantity standards specified in Section 26-4f and 26-4g.
-When designed in accordance with the most current version of the New Jersey Stormwater Best Management Practices Manual, the stormwater management measures found at N.J.A.C.
+Practices (BMP) Manual to satisfy the green infrastructure, groundwater recharge, stormwater runoff quality and stormwater runoff quantity standards specified.
+When designed in accordance with the most current version of the New Jersey Stormwater BMP Manual, the stormwater management measures found at N.J.A.C.
 7:8-5.2 (f) Tables 5-1, 5-2 and 5-3 and listed below in Tables 1, 2 and 3 are presumed to be capable of providing stormwater controls for the design and performance standards as outlined in the tables below.
-Upon amendments of the New Jersey Stormwater Best Management Practices to reflect additions or deletions of BMPs meeting these standards, or changes in the presumed performance of BMPs designed in accordance with the New Jersey Stormwater BMP Manual, the Department shall publish in the New Jersey Registers a notice of administrative change revising the applicable table.
-The most current version of the BMP Department's Manual can be found on the website at: https://njstormwater.org/bmp manual2.htm.
+Amendments may be published in the New Jersey Register with a notice of administrative change revising the applicable table.
+The most current version of the BMP Manual can be found on the Department's website at: https://njstormwater.org/bmp_manual2.htm.